Skip to main content

 November 2024: Climate Change and Wildlife Health: A presentation by Julie Ellis

-From habitat degradation to water quality, Julie Ellis, adjunct associate professor of pathobiology at Penn Vet, and the Wildlife Futures Program, and EII Faculty Fellow, reviewed how shifts in temperature and other climatic factors may directly affect land and water creatures.
+From habitat degradation to water quality, Julie Ellis, adjunct associate professor of pathobiology at Penn Vet, and the Wildlife Futures Program, and EII Faculty Fellow, reviewed how shifts in temperature and other climatic factors may directly affect animals, plants, and ecosystems.

 October 2024: Climate Change and the Cryosphere: A presentation by Jon Hawkings